tamago1908/Cursor-Changer.bat/README.md

 ### **Update progress (2023/07/31)**
 Cursor Changer 1.13 beta1 has been released!

+Btw, Im focusing on the 2048 game, which will be added in one of the updates, and the update functionality.
+2048 is almost complete in that except it is not translated, and the update functionality is not yet perfect.
+Becouse I most use code language is batch but, and due to the fact that update Function is everything coding in powershell.
+In particular, the update Check function at startup has not been worked on, and there are some minor issues with version confirmation and determining between beta and minor updates.
+For now, the update functionality is our priority, but I have not yet decided when it will be implemented.

 ## - **ABOUT THIS BATCH** -
 Cursor Chenger was created entirely with batch only.
 Im are pursuing what can be done with BATCH processing etc.